febbyRG/mobile/README.md

-Couchbase Mobile
+Couchbase for Mobile
 ======

 Sync JSON documents between Couchbase Server, iOS and Android

 ## What is it?

-Couchbase Mobile is a synchronizing database system spanning Couchbase Server in the cloud, and embedded databases on iOS and Android.
+Couchbase for Mobile extends Couchbase Server in the cloud with the capability to synchronize with embedded databases on iOS and Android.
 It targets interactive multi-user applications which need to run reliably, offline or on.
 These mobile apps can share data or store it privately, and can download manageable subsets of large databases.

-Couchbase Mobile is made up of a handful of components, some in the cloud or your datacenter, others on mobile devices.
+Couchbase for Mobile is made up of a handful of components, some in the cloud or your datacenter, others on mobile devices.
 Here's an architecture diagram.

 ![Couchbase Mobile Architecture](http://jchris.ic.ht/files/slides/mobile-arch.png)